KyleMayes/vulkanalia/tutorial/book/src/setup/base_code.md

 Lastly comes `App` and `AppData`. `App` will be used to implement the setup, rendering, and destruction logic required for the Vulkan program we will be building over the course of the following chapters. `AppData` will serve simply as a container for the large number of Vulkan resources we will need to create and initialize which will allow for them to be easily passed to functions to be read and/or modified.

 This will come in handy because many of the following chapters consist of adding a function which takes a `&mut AppData` and creates and initializes Vulkan resources.
 These functions will then be called from our `App::create` constructor method to set up our Vulkan app.
 Then, before our program exits, these Vulkan resources will be released by our `App::destroy` method.

+## A Note on Safety

+All Vulkan commands, both the raw commands and their command wrappers, are marked `unsafe` in `vulkanalia`.
+This is because most Vulkan commands have restrictions on how they can be called that cannot be enforced by Rust (unless a higher-level interface that hides the Vulkan API is provided like in [`vulkano`](https://vulkano.rs)).

+This tutorial will be addressing this fact by simply marking every function and method in which a Vulkan command is called as `unsafe`.
+This helps keep syntactical noise to a minimum, but in a more realistic program you may want to expose your own safe interface that enforces the invariants required for the Vulkan commands you are calling.

 ## Resource management